 How to Make a Roux

 There are three distinct stages or types of roux.
-White roux is what you should have after whisking the flour and butter together for about a minute.
+White is what you should have after whisking the flour and butter together for three to five minutes.
 It should be thick, white in color and should be pretty tasteless in your finished dish.
-Cook it a little longer — keep whisking — and you’ll have a blond roux, a slightly thinner mixture with a slight yellow tinge.
-A few minutes more and you’ll have a brown roux, a thin, brown mix that will give foods a nutty flavor.
+Cook it 3-5 minutes more — keep whisking — and you’ll have a blond roux, a slightly thinner mixture with a yellow tinge.
+Three to five minutes more and you’ll have a brown roux, a thin, brown mix that will give foods a nutty flavor.

 Did someone mention gumbo?
 Because I have a terrific recipe for Shrimp & Andouille Sausage Gumbo, that’s made with — you guessed it — a roux.
 Get this on your Mardi Gras table immediately!